 You can use peppermint, thyme, eucalyptus, lavender or sage to help clear your toddlers congested nose.
 Just add 2-3 drops of 2-3 oils in a diffuser.
 These oils are antiviral, anti-inflammatory and decongestant in nature.
 They will loosen up the phlegm and relieve the congestion associated with respiratory conditions.

 Apply Heat For Sinus Pain

 Apply heat to the area with a rice sock.
 Fill a small sock with uncooked rice and tie the top closed.
-Heat the sock in the microwave for a minute or so, until it’s warm.
+Heat the sock in the microwave for 30 seconds or so, until it’s warm (check on you first).

 Place the sock on the sore area, this will relieve all that painful sinus pressure.
 You can make two of those for each side.

 Fever serve an important function in the body’s immune response, it is the body’s way of fighting infection – and thus it should not be suppressed.
 Check out some fever guidelines in this article.

 There are a few things you can do as a parent to naturally reduce your child’s fever: